|MP 7.01.48||Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

 Damaged articular cartilage typically fails to heal on its own and can be associated with pain, loss of function, and disability and may lead to debilitating osteoarthritis over time.
 These manifestations can severely impair an individual’s activities of daily living and adversely affect quality of life.
 Conventional treatment options include debridement, subchondral drilling, microfracture, and abrasion arthroplasty.
 Debridement involves the removal of synovial membrane, osteophytes, loose articular debris, and diseased cartilage and is capable of producing symptomatic relief.
 Subchondral drilling, microfracture, and abrasion arthroplasty attempt to restore the articular surface by inducing the growth of fibrocartilage into the chondral defect.
 Compared to the original hyaline cartilage, fibrocartilage has less capability to withstand shock or shearing force and can degenerate over time, often resulting in the return of clinical symptoms.
-Osteochondral grafts and ACI attempt to regenerate hyaline-like cartilage and thereby restore durable function.
+Osteochondral grafts and autologous chondrocyte implantation (ACI) attempt to regenerate hyaline-like cartilage and thereby restore durable function.
 Osteochondral grafts for the treatment of articular cartilage defects are discussed in policy No. 7.01.78.

 With autologous chondrocyte implantation, a region of healthy articular cartilage is identified and biopsied through arthroscopy.
 The tissue is sent to a facility licensed by the U.S. Food and Drug Administration (FDA) where it is minced and enzymatically digested, and the chondrocytes are separated by filtration.
 The isolated chondrocytes are cultured for 11–21 days to expand the cell population, tested, and then shipped back for implantation.
 With the patient under general anesthesia, an arthrotomy is performed, and the chondral lesion is excised up to the normal surrounding cartilage.
 A periosteal flap is removed from the proximal medial tibia and sutured to the surrounding rim of normal cartilage.
 The cultured chondrocytes are then injected beneath the periosteal flap.
 ACI may be considered more effective for larger lesions than microfracture or osteochondral grafts, but it is technically difficult, requiring 2 procedures and harvesting of periosteum.
 In addition, use of the FDA-indicated periosteal cover may result in hypertrophy, as well as donor-site morbidity.